Existence and Uniqueness for McKean-Vlasov equations with singular interactions: Weak existence

-\item $S_\phi$ is a convex and closed subset of $V_\phi$. \end{enumerate} \er
+\item $S_\phi$ is a convex and closed subset of $V_\phi$. \end{enumerate}

-At first glance, the definition of $V_\phi$ and $S_\phi$ do not seem to be standard, as we exclude the endpoint '0'.
-The reason why we do this is as following: \begin{enumerate} \item even the nice curve $ \mu: [0,1]\ni t\mapsto [W_t]\in \cP(\R^d)$ is not continuous at $0$ if $\cP(\R^d)$ is equipped with total variation norm; \item as we discussed in the introduction, our existence result will be proved by means of Schauder-Tychonoff fixed point theorem.
-Therefore, we need an appropriate topological space in which all the compact sets can be clearly determined. \end{enumerate}
+\begin{remark} The definitions of $V_\phi$ and $S_\phi$ may appear non-standard since we exclude the endpoint '0'.
+There are two key reasons for this choice: \begin{enumerate} \item Even the nice curve $ \mu: [0,1]\ni t\mapsto \mu_{W_t}\in \cP(\R^d)$ is not continuous at $0$ if $\cP(\R^d)$ is equipped with total variation norm; \item As mentioned in the introduction, our existence result will be established through the application of the Schauder-Tychonoff fixed-point theorem.
+Therefore, we require a suitable topological space in which all compact sets can be distinctly identified.
+Characterizing the compact sets within $V_\phi$ is a straightforward task. \end{enumerate} \end{remark}